 16. What is disarming a peace officer?

 CRS § 18-8-116 is the Colorado code section that defines the offense of disarming a peace or police officer.
-A person commits this offense if he or she knowingly and without justification and without consent removes from a peace officer acting under color of his or her official authority any of the following:
+You commit this offense if you knowingly and without justification and without consent remove from a peace officer acting under color of their official authority any of the following:

 - a firearm,